Call Us

-The symptoms of amphetamine addiction can vary from person to person, and also depend upon the amount of the amphetamine that you are consuming, the frequency of your amphetamine use, as well as the type of amphetamine that you have been taking.
+The symptoms of amphetamine addiction can vary from person to person, and also depend on the amount of the drug that you're consuming, the frequency of your amphetamine use, as well as the type of amphetamine you've been taking.

 • Anxiety